 Program overview

-Program Structure
+Program structure

-The Master of Arts in Clinical Psychology with a specialization in Gerontology is structured to provide a robust educational experience over a two-year period.
+The Master of Arts in Clinical Psychology - Gerontology program is structured to provide a thorough academic and practical experience over a two-year period.
 The program includes:

-• Interdisciplinary collaboration with multiple academic departments.
+- Interdisciplinary collaboration with multiple academic departments

-• Access to multifaceted resources and support from various disciplines.
+- Access to multifaceted resources and support

 Featured Experiences